How to get healthy when the cold gets the best of you.

 5. Oil of Oregano

 The dosage depends on the brand of oil you purchase.
 The dosage for my bottle was 2-4 drops, but I've seen other bottles where the dosage is 10-12 drops.
 The list of benefits of this super-oil is quite astonishing.
-Check out WebMD to see that list.
+Check out the benefits here!
 Just know the flavor of this has got a massive punch, but to me, it tastes like enchiladas.

 6. Cayenne Pepper